AlecAivazis/redux-responsive/README.md

 ## Adding custom/computed fields to the responsive state
 In some cases, you may want to add computed fields to the responsive state.
-For example, an application may frequently need to know when the browser is `greaterThanOrEqual`.
+For example, an application may frequently need to know when the browser is `greaterThanOrEqual` to a particular breakpoint.
+In order to support this, `redux-responsive` lets you pass a function and to `createResponsiveStateReducer` arguments as the `extraFields` key.
-In order to support this, `redux-responsive` lets you pass a function and to `createResponsiveStateReducer` as the `extraFields` key.
-This function will recieve an object with the responsive state:
+This function will recieve an object with the responsive state and returns an object with the new keys to be injected into the state whenever it is recalculated:

 ```es6
 // reducer.js